fcostarodrigo/bots/backend/README.md

 Backend using AWS lambda, API gateway and DynamoDB.

-The infra package is responsible for deploying this API and imports the metadata in the endpoint source files.
+The infra package is responsible for deploying this API and imports the metadata in the APIs source files.

+The APIs have the same URL as the frontend and they have the api prefix in the path.

 ## FYI